-An exquisite 19th century Persian Mahal Sultanabad rug, handwoven in the late 1800s.
-This room-size masterpiece features a richly saturated brick red field adorned with large-scale geometric motifs in tones of red, pink, green, blue, and yellow.
+An exquisite late 19th century Persian Mahal Sultanabad rug, handwoven in the fourth quarter of the 1800s during the great era of Sultanabad carpet production.
+This room-size masterpiece features a richly saturated brick red field adorned with large-scale geometric motifs in tones of red, pink, green, blue, and yellow — a palette of bold vitality characteristic of the finest 19th century Arak district production.
+A small but striking central medallion adds visual focus, while the deep navy border provides a strong yet elegant frame.

 Dimensions: 10' 4" x 14' 8"